belgattitude/pjbserver-tools/README.md

 1. Option 1: clone the repo or download the repo (typical: command line)

-   This is the typical installation for php-java-bridge standalone server.

    First create a path on your filesystem that will hold the server install.

    ```console